49ochieng/EpiGuard-AI-Powered-Disease-Surveillance-and-Outbreak-Response-Agent-/README.md

 - Summarizes findings using GPT
 - Adds the document to the searchable knowledge base

 > **Why OCR?** Healthcare data comes in all forms — including paper-based handwritten documents.
-With OCR, EpiGuard ensures all health records are usable regardless of origin.
+With OCR, HealthGuard ensures all health records are usable regardless of origin.

 ---